 Whether we’re teaching my boys about the land of Israel for our Bible lesson, what the atmosphere is like on the planet Mars, or how the heart pumps blood around the human body, video has served as a valuable tool to take them places we either can’t afford to go or are impossible to show visually.

-Our kids are now enjoying the video curriculum, Experience Astronomy, I’ve put together.
-We get to travel all over the universe together!
+Our kids are now enjoying the video curriculum, Experience Astronomy, where we get to travel all over the universe together!
 And in Earth Science Explored they get to travel across terrain they’ve never seen.

 5. Video aids in retention of ideas and concepts.